TriNetCo/pax-imperia-web/roadmap.md

   - Transmit gametime to multiple subscribed clients
   - Communicate positions of ships with multiple clients
 - (ROB) Fix up database to use yaml and have pipeline build secrets and stuff
+  - update the username stuff to have yaml
+  - define pipeline/ script to perform database migration on cloud

 ## Gameplay Logic and Design
 - (PAT) Create a ship you can control and move to planets